-To make polyurethane foams, manufacturers react diisocyanates (methylene diphenyl diisocyanate [MDI] and/or toluene diisocyanate [TDI]) with polyols and water.
+To make polyurethane foams and memory foam, manufacturers react diisocyanates (methylene diphenyl diisocyanate [MDI] and/or toluene diisocyanate [TDI]) with polyols and water.
 It may also contain other chemical catalysts, blowing agents and flame retardants.

 If your eyes glazed over a bit here, try to stay awake.